dipcoat-image/finitedepth/doc/source/intro.rst

    $ python -m dipcoatimage.finitedepth analyze config1.yml config2.json ...

 The configuration file must contain entries which are constructed to :class:`Config` instance.
-See :ref:`config-analysis` for more information.
+See :ref:`config-example` for more information.

 .. note::
    To check other options, run: